 #12 Make it less formal whenever necessary

-If you have some sensitive topics to discuss, you might be better off opting for a less formal meeting format, like a walk in the park, a quick trip to the coffee shop, or just a standing meeting like Scrum practices somewhere on the fresh air.
+If you have some sensitive topics to discuss, you might be better off opting for a less formal meeting format, like a walk in the park, a quick trip to the coffee shop, or just a standing meeting like Scrum or Agile practice somewhere on the fresh air.
 It will be easier to share criticism or constructive feedback, and discuss performance reviews when you are in a more relaxed setting.

 #13 Be careful with your promises and ambition